-How patients and providers benefit from CT lung cancer screeningPosted on: 11.01.18
+How patients and providers benefit from CT lung cancer screeningPosted on: 11.01.18 by Digirad

 Lung cancer is a leading cause of cancer deaths.
 One reason is that the signs and symptoms don’t present themselves until the disease has already progressed.
 By taking advantage of low-dose CT lung cancer screenings, high-risk patients can reduce their chances of dying from lung cancer by as much as 20%.